DO I HAVE A LEGAL OBLIGATION TO GET AN LTMP?

 WHERE WAS ASBESTOS USED?

-Asbestos was commonly used in residential and commercial constructions as it was cheap, abundant, fire resistant, a great insulator
+Asbestos was commonly used in residential and commercial constructions as it was cheap, abundant, fire resistant, and a great insulator which made it desirable as a building material.

 • Asbestos Cement Sheeting in bathrooms, exterior walls, and under roof overhangs